Our Methodology

 A 65% probability means: if we made 100 forecasts at 65% confidence, we'd expect roughly 65 of them to resolve YES and 35 to resolve NO. A well-calibrated forecaster at 65% is wrong 35% of the time — and that's not a failure.
 That's the point.

 We express all probabilities in multiples of 5.
 We don't write 62.4% because that level of precision is dishonest for the kind of analysis we do.
 The difference between 60% and 65% is meaningful.
 The difference between 62.4% and 63.1% is noise.
+This is consistent with Tetlock's finding that even top-performing superforecasters gain marginal returns from granularity beyond 5-point increments.

 Every probability comes with a confidence interval — a numerical range (e.g., 55%-75%) that captures our uncertainty about the estimate itself.
 A narrow interval means we're relatively sure about our probability.
 A wide one means the underlying situation is volatile.